ioannisloukakisibm/Springboard-DE-Track/OOP project banks/README.md

 This is the code housing all the classes that we use to implement the user actions.
 These actions are the ones described in the overview above (apply for mortgages/credit cards, open bank accounts etc).
 These classes are imported and used in the drive.py program--the main program in this repository

 - drive.py

-The rest of the code is designed for the user interaction with the system.
+This code is designed for the user interaction with the system.
 It is a series of try-except statements, while loops and conditionals designed to prevent the user from entering wrong information.
-In each step, the user can type 'exit; to abort and get out of the program.
+In each step, the user can type 'exit' to abort and get out of the program.
 At the end of each code block, we use the classes created in the Classes.py program to populate our database (csv) with the new information entered by the user.
-"""

 ### How to run the interphase

-- Let's see if this works
+Point your terminal of choice to the location this repository is stored in your system.
+This is a python designed interphase, so make sure you have [python](https://www.python.org/downloads/) installed.
+Use the command line to type

+python drive.py

+You should be prompted to take actions.
+Follow the self-explanatory directions

 ### Where is the data stored
 customer.csv is our customer database.
-In the following try - except bblock We first Check if we have customers already or if the current is the only customer.
-If there is no csv, we assume there are no customers so we create a file with all the columns and a fake row
+The program will automatically create this csv locally with all the relevant columns the first time the program runs.
+If there is no csv present, the assumption is that there are no customers so a file with all the columns and a fake row is created.
+All new customers are appended to that file automatically based on user input.
-"""